dhilst/scrapjobs.go/README.md

 I didn't used any authenticated session to download the data, the datata is not shared in the repository for obvious reasons anyway.

-To download the data I do it in 3 steps, each step receives the output of the previous step.
-All steps outputs are in JSON.
+To download the data I do it in 4 steps

 1. Run the getLinks scrappers: `node scrap.mjs getLinks`.
 This scrapper outptus a list of links in JSON format.
 It must open the browser, get the